FOR ALL ROYAL FANS AND STYLE LOVERS

 Her father advised the young Lady Pamela to record the events of each day in a diary.
 These diaries form the basis of this book, which is a delight in terms of both content and appearance and also has a lot to offer lovers of British humor.

-Lady Pamela did not part with the many wonderful invitation cards she received: Invitations from the late Queen Elizabeth, who hosted a concert at Windsor Castle to mark the birthday of the current King Charles III, invitations to garden parties, visits to the opera and breakfasts, lunches and dinners at Buckingham Palace.
+Throughout her life, Lady Pamela never parted with the many wonderful invitation cards she received: An invitation from the late Queen Elizabeth II, who hosted a concert at Windsor Castle to mark the birthday of the current King Charles III, invitations to garden parties, visits to the opera as well as breakfasts, lunches and dinners at Buckingham Palace.
 All these wonderfully classically designed invitation cards can be seen in this book together with numerous photos from the family’s albums.

 Not just for fans of the British aristocracy

-Prince Philip was a cousin of Lady Pamela and Lady Pamela had been asked by Queen Elizabeth II to act as Lady in Waiting and to accompany her on a world tour including state visits to the Commonwealth countries .
+Prince Philip was a cousin of Lady Pamela and Lady Pamela had been asked by Queen Elizabeth II to take on the role of Lady in Waiting.
+Her task was to always be present at the Queen’s side, or rather behind her, and to support her.
+In this role, she accompanied the Queen on such occasions as on a world tour with state visits to the Commonwealth countries.

-Familiar with dealing with guests on the royal stage, she is always at the monarch’s disposal and helps with all the small and large issues that a royal head of state has to deal with.
+Familiar with dealing with guests on the royal stage, she was always at the monarch’s disposal and helped with all the small and large issues that a royal head has to deal with.

 This requires familiarity with the customs of the British aristocracy, politics and internationality.
 As a little girl, Lady P. played with the future Queen Elizabeth II and her sister Margret.